isabelroses/bellsym/README.md

+# THIS PROJECT IS NOW DEREPRECATED

+Just use nix

 # bellsym

 A simple command line tool to move all config files from a directory to another, and create symbolic links where needed.